CGHoussem/TD_mem/README.md

 * memcpy :
 	* Drawing the benchmark plot
 * pc :
 	* Drawing the benchmark plot
-* reduc :
-	* Adding the bash function
-	* Running the benchmark
-	* Drawing the benchmark plot
 * dotprod :
 	* Adding the bash function